Get insider access

 5. Best Soundbar Without Atmos Under $500

-From the jump, this bar offers a great sound quality that makes it suitable for listening to many different audio formats—besides Atmos, of course.
+From the jump, this bar offers a great sound quality that makes it suitable for listening to many different audio formats—besides Atmos.
 The sub brings the rumble in action-packed movie scenes while the satellites spread sound effects into the space around your couch for a more immersive feel.
 Naturally, though, you don't find as many features as with the top-of-the-line offerings—there's no room correction, for example, so the bar sounds a little different depending on your room's acoustics.
 Thanks to its bass and treble adjustments, you can still make up for this and control the bar's sound to get it more to your liking.
 Overall, this bar is a solid value pick.

 See our review